unkn0w/yt2podcast/README.md

 1) Clone this repository on Your server
 `git clone https://github.com/unkn0w/yt2podcast .`

-2) Just edit config.php file
+2) Just edit config.php file (You will need separate playlist on Your channel, that will be used as a source for iTunes vlog)

 3) You will need YouTube API key from here https://console.developers.google.com/apis/